-The Medical Scientist Training Program (MSTP) provides a select group of medical students with an opportunity to pursue a training program designed to equip them for careers in academic investigative medicine.
+The Medical Scientist Training Program (MSTP) MD-PhD program provides a select group of medical students with an opportunity to pursue a training program designed to equip them for careers in academic investigative medicine.
 Individualization of the curricular and research programs of each trainee is the hallmark of the Program.

-By the end of Spring quarter of the first year, MSTP students will have chosen a potential thesis advisor, and will enter the laboratory full-time in Summer quarter.
+By the end of spring quarter of the first year, most MD-PhD students will have chosen a potential thesis advisor and will enter the laboratory for a full-time rotation in summer quarter.
 The goal of the summer project is to acquire an in-depth research experience that will serve as a thorough introduction to the laboratory, and a potential platform for developing a thesis project during the second and third year as curricular coursework draws to a close and full-time research begins.
-During Autumn quarter of the second year, students meet individually with the MSTP directors to review their summer experience, and in Winter quarter, students present the results of their summer projects at the MSTP retreat where they have the opportunity to review and discuss how that work might be extended into a PhD thesis.
+If the laboratory is not a good fit, most students pursue additional rotations during the Autumn and Winter quarters of the second year to identify a lab and a project.
+Most students remain engaged in research throughout the second year of medical school, so that beginning Spring quarter in the second year, students can embark full-time on thesis research and completion of their graduate course requirements.

 As Medical School year 2 draws to a close, most MD-PhD students elect to take the final Practice of Medicine course (INDE 206), though some defer until after completion of the PhD thesis and before resumption of the clinical curriculum.
 The specific path for each student is determined after individualized advice from MD-PhD directors.
 MD-PhD students take Part I of the National Board Medical Licensing Exam at the end of Spring Quarter of their second year.